 At first, the group wanted to reform Prohibition.
-However, members couldn’t agree.
-Some wanted to promote better enforcement of the law.
+But members couldn’t agree.
+Some wanted to promote better enforcement.
 Others wanted to encourage people to disregard the law.
-During the early to mid-1920s it appeared that repealing Prohibition was a political impossibility.
-In addition, many people thought doing so would be illegal.
+During the early to mid-1920s it appeared that repealing Prohibition was a political no-go.
+Also many people thought repeal would be illegal.

-However, with the passage of time, the terrible problems caused by Prohibition continued to grow.
+But with the passage of time the terrible problems caused by Prohibition grew.
 As a result, public sentiment turned against the failing law.

-- Scandals of Prohibition.
+- Scandals of Prohibition Enforcement.
 Documented official crimes and corruption in five cities.
 They were Chicago, Pittsburgh, Detroit, Buffalo, and Philadelphia.

 - The Cost of Prohibition and Your Income Tax.
 Estimated the loss of federal and state revenue because of National Prohibition.